jkeneda/business-math/Graphing Tools/examples.md

 ---

-To Do:
+# To Do: {#to-do}
-===

 - We obviously need a lot of content.
 - I'd like to have better interactivity.
 In the first section of 1324, I have examples like the following, but the `<details>` element isn't very flexible.
 We'd need to write our own (maybe with [jquery widgets](https://jqueryui.com/accordion/#collapsible)?) to improve things...
+You can play with some of the available widgets using the current theme [here](../jQuery/jquery-testing.html), but we'll need to tweak the theme to get things to look more navigable.

 ``` html
 #### Practice: Is it a function?